codekiddy2/Visual-Studio-gtkmm/readme/design.md

 	* TESTINGS
 	* TODO

-	Readme files withing solution are edited for each package version separately. source files should be sorted by using project filters: Header Files, Source Files, Module Files and Resource Files... project configurations should be named like so:
+	Readme files within solution are edited for each package version separately. source files should be sorted by using project filters: Header Files, Source Files, Module Files and Resource Files... project configurations should be named like so: